Parakramabahu I: Trade from Dakkhinadesa

-Trade was an important component of Dakkhinadesa's income since the island of Sri Lanka, given its geographical position, had always been at the junction of several major trade routes.
+Trade was a key source of income for Dakkhinadesa, as Sri Lanka’s strategic location had long placed it at the intersection of several major trade routes.
 Chinese silk was a significant import and was used in the consecration of statues and shrines.
 Pearls and gems (of which the king took particular interest) constituted an important part of the island's exports, as did cinnamon (which remained, until the 19th century, Sri Lanka's major export), and war elephants.
-Most trade was carried out through the main seaports of the principality, Kalpitiya, Halaavatha (Chilaw) and Colombo.
+Most trade was carried out through the main seaports of the principality, Kalpitiya, Halawatha (Chilaw) and Colombo.

 Preparation for war

-Parakramabahu decided to expand the region by entering the war, which spanned for over a decade.
+Parākramabāhu resolved to expand the region through a war that lasted over a decade.
 He first decided to reorganize the guards of Dakkhinadesa kingdom.

 Parākramabāhu's army had a diverse ethnic make-up.
 Some of his officers were from the two grand old clans of Sri Lanka, the Moriya and the Lambakanna, who had between them dominated Rajarata from Anuradhapura.
-Under a man styling himself the king of Malaya (modern Dumbara).
-By the time hostilities broke out between Dakkhinadesa and Rajarata, the former's forces also included Veddas, Vellalar, and people from the lower castes not traditionally involved in martial activities.
+Under a commander styling himself as the king of Malaya (modern Dumbara), the army also included, by the time hostilities broke out between Dakkhinadesa and Rajarata, Veddas, Vellalar, and people from the lower castes who were not traditionally involved in martial activities.
 The Culavamsa places the number of soldiers at somewhere around 100,000 people but the real figure was probably lower.
-Parākramabāhu would have been able to field war elephants, cavalry, and siege engines, and his force represented a serious threat to Gajabahu's power in the north.
+Parākramabāhu’s army would have included war elephants, cavalry, and siege engines, making it a formidable threat to Gajabahu’s authority in the north.